Beats Studio Buds review: Better sound than AirPods Pro but missing some key features

 Performance evaluation

-However, transparency mode -- that's the mode that allows ambient sound to leak into your ears, so you're not cut off from your surroundings -- is quite good.
+However, transparency mode -- that's the mode that allows ambient sound to leak into your ears, so you're not cut off from your surroundings -- is better.
 The sign of a good transparency mode is that when it's engaged, you should hear the world as if you weren't wearing earbuds.
-That's how the Beats Studio Buds' transparency mode sounds (quite natural), so it's right there with the excellent transparency mode of the AirPods Pro.
+That's how the Beats Studio Buds' transparency mode sounds (natural), so it's at least in the ballpark of the excellent transparency mode of the AirPods Pro though maybe not quite it's equal.

 Voice calling was also good: I went back and forth with these and the AirPods Pro in the streets of New York, and callers told me they thought the BeatsStudio Buds were comparable to the AirPods Pro for headset performance, with good noise-reduction capabilities.
 They have three microphones in each bud, including a beamforming mic in each to home in on your voice.
 Callers said they could hear me clearly even as traffic passed by.